-The Commonwealth Mortgage Bonds, including the Offered Bonds, are secured, to the extent and as provided in the Commonwealth Mortgage Bonds Resolution, by a pledge of the Assets, which consist of Mortgage Loans (see "Data on Commonwealth Bond Mortgage Loans" in Appendix B for certain information concerning the Mortgage Loans), Authority Property, Revenues and Investment Obligations, and, to the extent made subject to the pledge or lien of the Resolution, Enhancement Agreements, Exchange Agreements and Other Financial Agreements (see "Assets and the Pledge Thereof" in "Summary of Certain Provisions of the Current Resolution").
-The Commonwealth Mortgage Bonds Resolution imposes no requirements on the Authority as to a minimum amount or type of Assets.
+Payment of the principal of and interest on the Rental Housing Bonds, as well as payment of other Bond Amounts, are secured, to the extent and as provided in the Rental Housing Bonds Resolution, by a pledge of the Assets.
+In addition to interest and principal, Compounded Amount, Redemption Price and Purchase Price due on any Rental Housing Bonds, "Bond Amount" includes any payment required to be made by the Authority pursuant to an Exchange Agreement (including a payment upon termination thereof) or an Enhancement Agreement, in each case to the extent such payment is payable from Assets.
+(See "Exchange Agreements and Enhancement Agreements.")
+"Assets" consist of Mortgage Loans, Authority Property (including the office building and property where the Authority has its principal offices, located at 601 South Belvidere Street, Richmond, Virginia), Revenues and Investment Obligations, and, to the extent made subject to the pledge or lien of the Resolution, Enhancement Agreements and Exchange Agreements (see "Summary of Certain Provisions of the Current Resolution").
+The Rental Housing Bonds Resolution imposes no requirements on the Authority as to a minimum amount or type of Assets.

-The Commonwealth Mortgage Bonds Resolution permits the Authority to (i) purchase, sell, exchange, transfer and modify Assets, (ii) apply Assets to the payment of Expenses, and (iii) withdraw Assets from the Commonwealth Mortgage Bonds Resolution thereby releasing such Assets from the lien and pledge created by the Resolution subject only to the satisfaction of the Revenue Test (see "Withdrawal of Assets; Limited Operating Covenants").
-The Authority withdraws Assets to pay general expenses for the Authority's operations and to fund programs including Down Payment Assistance Grants (see "Other Single Family Programs Currently Offered" in "The Single Family Programs" for a discussion of the Down Payment Assistance Grants program and the projected costs of such program).
-From the date of the most recent financial statements (audited or unaudited) in Appendix A, the Authority has withdrawn \$21,258,776.77 in Assets from the Resolution.
-The Authority can give no assurances as to the amount of any future withdrawals.

-The Authority may contribute single family mortgage loans to the Resolution that become Mortgage Loans (and also Assets) following such contribution.
-The Authority has no present intention to contribute any single family mortgage loans to the Resolution.
+The Rental Housing Bonds Resolution permits the Authority to (i) purchase, sell, exchange, transfer and modify Assets, (ii) apply Assets to the payment of Expenses, and (iii) withdraw Assets from the Rental Housing Bonds Resolution, thereby releasing such Assets from the lien and pledge created by the Rental Housing Bonds Resolution, subject only to the satisfaction of the Revenue Test (see "Withdrawal of Assets; Limited Operating Covenants").
+The Authority may contribute multi-family mortgage loans to the Resolution that become Mortgage Loans (and also Assets) following such contribution.

 The Act provides that any pledge made by the Authority is valid and binding from the time such pledge is made and that the Authority's interest, then existing or thereafter obtained, in revenues, moneys, mortgage loans, receivables, contract rights or other property or proceeds so pledged shall immediately be subject to the lien of such pledge without any physical delivery or further act, and the lien of such pledge shall be valid and binding against all parties having claims of any kind in tort, contract or otherwise against the Authority, irrespective of whether such parties have notice thereof.
 The Act further provides that no instrument by which a pledge is created need be recorded nor shall any filing be required with respect thereto.
-The Authority does not expect to record or file any deed of trust, mortgage or other instrument creating or evidencing the pledge or lien created by the Resolution or any future supplemental resolution with respect to any Asset or other Asset hereafter pledged to secure the Commonwealth Mortgage Bonds.
+The Authority does not expect to record or file any deed of trust, mortgage or other instrument creating or evidencing the pledge or lien created by the Resolution or any future supplemental resolution with respect to any Asset or other Asset hereafter pledged to secure Rental Housing Bonds.
 The Authority does not expect to physically deliver Assets to the Trustee.

-The Commonwealth Mortgage Bonds Resolution does not require the establishment and funding of any debt service reserve fund or any other reserve fund, and the Authority does not expect to establish or fund any such reserve fund.
+The Rental Housing Bonds Resolution does not require the establishment and funding of any debt service reserve fund or any other reserve fund, and the Authority does not expect to establish and fund any such reserve fund.